-What It's Really Like to Get a Nose Job
+What It's Really Like To Get A Nose Job

-Your nose can be one of your most recognizeable features but if you are unhappy with how it looks, it can drastically affect your self-confidence.
+Your nose can be one of your most recognizable features but if you are unhappy with how it looks, it can drastically affect your self-confidence.
 Fortunately, rhinoplasties (nose jobs) are a common and increasingly popular way to change the appearance of one’s nose and (possibly) boost confidence.
 We spoke to three patients who have undergone the procedure to find out what it is really like getting a nose job and what advice they have for others who might be considering the surgery.

 Hannah, Ridgefield, CT

 Hannah, a 24-year-old who works in communications, had always felt that her lack of self-confidence was holding her back in her client-facing job.
 “I inherited my nose from my father’s side of the family.
 As I went through high school and college, I became increasingly bothered by how I looked,” she says.
 “I wanted to do something about it.
 I thought changing it would help me to get further in my career.”